A question I often hear from companies considering implementing Pardot:

 There are pros to having both resources — so ideally, you could have both.

-If you’re under budget constraints (like many of us are) and can only choose one, then which direction you should go depends where you need the most help.
+If you’re under budget constraints (like many of us residents of the real world are) and can only choose one, then which direction you should go depends where you need the most help.

 Consultants ride shotgun with you while you ramp on the platform.
 They can be hands-on, understand your business, and then help you execute on your sales & marketing plan.